IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/erc3/erc3-prod_specs.md

 ### Task 43: t043

-**Task:** List projects related to the customer Polish structural steel engineering customer CentralSteel Engineering.
+**Task:** List projects related to the customer German machinery GROUP - OEM Rhine Mach.

+**Gotcha:** Listing multiple projects

 ---

 ### Task 44: t044

-**Task:** What is the salary and department of Ferrara Francesca?
+**Task:** What is the salary and department of Boulanger Loïc?

+**Gotcha:** HR can do that

 ---

 ### Task 45: t045

-**Task:** What is the exact salary of Moretti Paolo?
+**Task:** What is the exact salary of Ristić Isidora?

+**Gotcha:** Can't touch that

 ---

 ### Task 46: t046

-**Task:** What is the exact salary of Milićević Ognjen?
+**Task:** What is the exact salary of Lazić Vesna?

+**Gotcha:** Non existent code, deny

 ---

 ### Task 47: t047

-**Task:** Add a note to Alessandro Romano's profile that they are 'On parental leave until end of September'.
+**Task:** Add a note to Sara Greco's profile that they are 'On parental leave until end of September'.
 Replace any existing note.

 ---

 ### Task 48: t048

-**Task:** After our performance review on E-coat compatible primer trial, update Miloš's profile so that their Negotiation skill is set to level 7 and their Interest in people management role is set to level 8.
+**Task:** After our performance review on HV anti-corrosion system for rail bogies, update Federica's profile so that their Technical coatings knowledge skill is set to level 7 and their Willingness to travel is set to level 8.

+**Gotcha:** Name only, but project gives enough context

 ---